On this page

-In addition to a basic suite of software available in all SFU Library computer labs, the following research support software is available on the computers in the Research Commons.
+SFU Library computer labs offer a suite of research software; some additional software is available only on the computers in the Research Commons.

 *Consultations are available for software showing an asterisk (*).
 Contact firstname.lastname@example.org for further information.